syegulalp/pypacker/readme.md

 The resulting redistributable will be placed in the `dist` subdirectory.
 A zipped version of the redistributable directory is also provided.

+### 4. Repack application on future runs

+If you want to make changes to the app that don't impact its analysis (e.g., no new imports), you can just run `py -m pypacker` (along with any needed command-line switches described below) on the directory with the `tracefile.json` file to repack the app.

 ## What PyPacker tries to do

 * The main program tree is turned into a `.zip` file (of `.pyc` files).